Travel Advisory for Visa Applicants

 - Presenting a visa to an immigration officer at an airport or border-crossing constitutes an “application for admission.”
 The immigration officer must ask questions about the proposed activities for in the U.S., or about other circumstances (e.g. school or employment).
 Be concise and precise with all answers.

-- The end date on the I-94 Card is the last day you are permitted to remain in the U.S. On or before this date, you must either: (a) leave the U.S., or (b) have applied to change or extend your visa status.
+- The end date on the I-94 Document is the last day you are permitted to remain in the U.S. On or before this date, you must either: (a) leave the U.S., or (b) have applied to change or extend your visa status.
 Serious consequences can arise if you remain in the U.S. past this date, even if it is as little as one day.

 Typical Documents for Visa Applications: